 An increase in online meetings means more tools have become available to help you and your team lead productive and engaging meetings.

-You can spend a lot of time trying to choose the tools that work for your team.
+You can spend a lot of time trying to choose the remote work tools that are best for your team.
 Ultimately, it’s best to keep your technology practical and straightforward, with a focus on enhancing the quality of the meeting and collaboration capabilities.

 “One incredibly helpful thing you can do to avoid remote attendees being treated like second-class citizens is to invest in your A/V tech for both on-site and remote workers.
 Not being able to see and hear people in the room is a great way to have remote attendees tune out – laptop, webcams and mics are typically hot garbage.
 So kit out your meeting rooms with good omni-directional microphones and good quality cameras, and if possible provide your remote workers a budget for a camera and headset/mic upgrade.
-It’s not cheap but the long run payoff is absolutely worth it!”Scott Kosman, Group Director, Engineering, Thrillworks
+It’s not cheap but the long run payoff is absolutely worth it!”Scott Kosman, Engineering Director at Double Nines